aiplanethub/introduction-to-python-intermediate/sets-a-data-structure-in-python/229-Changing the Items of a Set.md

-* If the item is not present in the set, discard() method will not raise an error.
+* If the item is not present in the set, the discard() method will not raise an error.